Zeropod: Simplifying Datacenter Networking with Future-Proof Zero-Buffer Packet Switches: Evaluation

+\textbf{Network topology.} We set the topology as Fig. \ref{fig-architecture}.
+For single-pod experiments, we take one pod from a Fattree with $k$ = 32, which contains 16 ToRs, 16 Aggs, and 256 endhosts.
+For multi-pod experiments, we use a Fattree with $k$ = 8, comprising 4 ToRs, 4 Aggs, and 16 endhosts inside one pod, and 128 endhosts in total.
+Unless specified, we use 7 Core switches to connect all pods in multi-pod experiments, with an oversubscription ratio of 16:7 compared to a standard Fattree.
+Per-hop propagation delay is all set to 1 $\mu$s.
+The linerate is set to 100 Gbps by default.
+Since Zeropod essentially saves the switching chip area (\S\ref{zero-buffer-packet-switching-as-a-sustainable-option}), we reallocate the saved area to SerDes and translate it to a 2$\times$ switching capacity, enlarging the linerate to 200Gbps.
+We refer to it as Zeropod (2$\times$).

-\textbf{Workload:} We generate flows from a realistic workload distribution collected from a Microsoft cluster~\cite{benson2010network}, using a Poisson arrival process for a specified target network load.
-This workload is highly skewed: most of the flows are small whereas most of the bytes lie in the long flows.
-All the flows follow an all-to-all communication pattern that the source and the destination of a flow are chosen randomly.
-We run 10,000 flows for each simulation setting.
+\textbf{Traffic workloads.} Unless specified, we adopt a widely used datacenter traffic workload WebSearch~\cite{alizadeh2010data}, using a Poisson arrival process for specified target network loads each containing 100,000 flows.
+All the flows follow an all-to-all pattern.
+The source and the destination of a flow are chosen uniformly in single-pod experiments.
+To simulate the locality of actual traffic \cite{benson2010network, kandula2009nature, roy2015inside}, in multi-pod experiments, the intra-pod traffic takes 80\% of the load while the inter-pod traffic takes 20\%.
+We also test Zeropod with typical microbenchmarks, such as incast and collective communication.

-\textbf{Schemes:} We compare Fastpod with DCTCP \cite{alizadeh2010data}, pFabric~\cite{alizadeh2013pfabric} and Fastpass~\cite{perry2014fastpass}.
-Their parameters are tuned according to suggestions of the original papers.
-We choose pFabric for comparison because it is widely used as a benchmark and its performance is believed to be near-optimal.
-For Fastpod, each time slot consists of three 1500-byte data packets and two 64-byte control packets since each ToR connects to four hosts.
-In addition, we assume perfect time synchronization for Fastpod and Fastpass.

-\textbf{Performance metrics:} We use slowdown of flow completion time~\cite{alizadeh2013pfabric, montazeri2018homa, PHOST} as the main performance metric.
-We also measure the goodput and packet latency for further analysis.

-\textbf{Result analysis: } We start by examining if Fastpod achieves the collision-free property by checking the port occupation of each switch when disables the optimistic sending mechanism.
-We found that all the control packets are successfully inserted between adjacent data packets at a switch, indicating no collision occurs (not shown).

-To show Fastpod's ability of providing low-latency communication for latency-sensitive flows, Fig.~\ref{fig-ad-99p-short} reports the 99th percentile FCT slowdown for short flows (flow size < 10KB) under varying loads.
-Fastpod delivers consistent lower tail FCT across all network loads, and its performance is similar, if not even better, to pFabric: the slowdown is never worse than 4 even at 100\% network load.
-DCTCP and Fastpass have considerably higher slowdown than Fastpod and pFabric.
-Fastpod achieves this by pushing all the congestion to the host, so as to provide the lowest in-network latency without any queueing delay.
-This is an important result because it shows that Fastpod can achieve at least similar performance of a conventional buffered DCN at just a fraction of power and cost.

-Fig.~\ref{fig-ad-goodput} shows the average goodput under varying network load.
-Fastpod achieves similar goodput as that of other schemes.
-This confirms that Fastpod's precise control does not incur too much overhead.
-Note that with simplified switches, Fastpod can potentially provide more bandwidth than conventional DCNs so that achieves higher goodput.